 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Desigual's score of 12 is lower than 57% of the industry.
+Desigual's score of 33 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Desigual reported total carbon emissions of approximately 58,910,000 kg CO2e.
-This figure includes 529,000 kg CO2e from Scope 1 emissions, 2,405,000 kg CO2e from Scope 2 emissions, and a significant 55,976,000 kg CO2e from Scope 3 emissions, which encompass the majority of their carbon footprint.
-Desigual has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 65% by 2026, using 2019 as the baseline year.
-This target reflects a commitment to address emissions from direct operations and energy consumption.
-Additionally, the company plans to achieve a 65% reduction in Scope 3 emissions, which include emissions from purchased goods and services, upstream transportation, waste generated in operations, business travel, downstream transportation, and the end-of-life treatment of sold products.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 1.5°C. Desigual's proactive approach highlights its dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector, as it seeks to mitigate its environmental impact significantly by 2026.
+In 2021, Desigual reported total greenhouse gas emissions of approximately 65.7 million kg CO2e, comprising 539,000 kg CO2e from Scope 1, 2,088,000 kg CO2e from Scope 2, and 63,060,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 65% by 2026 from a 2019 baseline.
+This target also extends to Scope 3 emissions, which include those from purchased goods and services, upstream transportation, waste generated in operations, business travel, downstream transportation, and end-of-life treatment of sold products.
+Desigual's commitment aligns with the Science Based Targets initiative (SBTi), ensuring that their reduction targets are consistent with the necessary actions to limit global warming to 1.5°C. The company is actively working towards these goals, with a focus on significant reductions across all scopes of emissions by the target year of 2026.

 Access structured emissions data, company-specific emission factors, and source documents